eduvpn/documentation/PUBLIC_ADDR.md

 modify the configuration and make sure your upstream router routes the appropriate range(s) to your VPN server's IP address(es).

-First edit `/etc/vpn-user-portal/config.php` and set the `rangeFour` and/or `rangeSix` addresses as appropriate.
+First edit `/etc/vpn-user-portal/config.php` and set the `xRangeFour` and/or `xRangeSix` addresses as appropriate, where `x` is either `w` or `o` depending on whether you are configuring WireGuard or OpenVPN.

 Next, modify the firewall according to [these](FIREWALL.md#public-ip-addresses-for-vpn-clients) instructions.